 - Three iPads are available in the reading room for researchers to obtain copies of archival material.
 Researchers may not use personal devices to obtain copies of archival material.

 - Paper copies from iPads are $.20 per page.

 - Electronic copies from iPads are $.20 per page, up to $3.00 or 15 pages.
 Additional pages are free.

 - Extra charges apply for photographic quality reproductions or copies of exceptionally large items, such as maps or blueprints.

+Parking at the Michigan Library and Historical Center is managed by the Department of Technology, Management and Budget, Building and Parking Services.
 Visitor parking is located south of the building, with a $5 daily rate on weekdays.
 Weekend parking is free.
 Buses park for free every day; please see instructions below.
 Visitors should use the Kalamazoo Street entrance, turning onto the circle drive to enter the visitor parking lot.

 Additional public parking is available north of the building across Allegan Street (east of the Hall of Justice and Vietnam Memorial).
 However, the north entrance of the Michigan Library and Historical Center building is not accessible to people who cannot use stairs.